-Part 12 - Bodily Injury Caused By An Underinsured Auto
+Part 12 - Bodily Injury Caused By an Underinsured Auto

 The basic limits are \$20,000 each person and \$40,000 each accident.
 Increased limits are available.
-The limits may not exceed the limits of Part 5, or if Part 5 is not purchased, Part 1 of this policy.
+The limits may not exceed the limits of Part 5 is not purchased, Part 1 of this policy.
 This coverage is excess over Personal Injury Protection.